cookiemonster/Research/apps/iOS/MyHeritage/README.md

 ### [Taboola](https://taboola.com)
 Taboola is a private advertising company headquartered in New York City.
 They track

-#### Security
+## Security

+### Vulnerable for a Man-in-the-Middle attack
 The application does not check if the certificate in question is a specific certificate from MyHermitage.
 Because of the lack of certificate pinning creates a security hole.
 The device’s trust store can easily be compromised by using certificates, and allowing a man-in-the-middle attack on the device itself.
 This can be easiliy remediated with certificate pinning by including the certificate known to be used by the server in the app.
-Most decent banking apps and the AAA-Style games phones and tablets have these.
+Most decent banking apps and AAA-style games for phones and tablets have these.